The Episcopal Church in Colorado

+In 2024, the diocese reported average Sunday attendance (ASA) of 6,531 persons, a decrease from 9,374 in 2015.
+Plate and pledge income for the 91 filing congregations of the diocese in 2024 was $25,236,217.
+No membership statistics were reported in 2024 parochial reports.
+Between 2015 and 2022, reported membership declined from 25,266 to 19,816.

 History

 Colorado was part of the Missionary District of the Northwest from 1859 until 1865, when the Missionary District of Colorado and Parts Adjacent was established.
 On October 4, 1866, the House of Bishops changed the Missionary District of Colorado and Parts Adjacent to include Colorado, New Mexico, and Wyoming, while Montana and Idaho were detached from Colorado.
 On October 30, 1874, the district was once more changed, this time as the Missionary District of Colorado with jurisdiction in Wyoming, while New Mexico was detached from Colorado.
 It was on October 15, 1883, that the Missionary District of Colorado was established, after which Wyoming was made a created into a separate missionary district.
 The Missionary District became the Diocese of Colorado on June 9, 1887.

 Congregations by region

 The Episcopal Church in Colorado is divided into five regions – the Northwestern, Southwestern, Sangre de Cristo, High Plains, and Front Range: